jp-chickadee-project/jesting/README.md

 ### Configuration

-1) Open "testConfig.js"
+1) Open "config.js"
-2) Change "serverUrl" and "port" to match your system's configuration
+..a) Change "serverUrl" and "port" to match your system's configuration
+3) Create

 ### Running